tranduyhung/grav-theme-big-picture/README.md

 # Installation

+## GPM Installation (Preferred)

+The simplest way to install this theme is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's Terminal (also called the command line).
+From the root of your Grav install type:

+    bin/gpm install big-picture

+This will install the Gateway theme into your `/user/themes` directory within Grav.
+Its files can be found under `/your/site/grav/user/themes/big-picture`.

 ## Manual Installation

 To install this theme, just download the zip version of this repository and unzip it under `/your/site/grav/user/themes`.
-Then, rename the folder to `bigpicture`.
+Then, rename the folder to `big-picture`.

 You should now have all the theme files under

-    /your/site/grav/user/themes/bigpicture
+    /your/site/grav/user/themes/big-picture

 >> NOTE: This theme is a modular component for Grav which requires the [Grav](http://github.com/getgrav/grav), [Error](https://github.com/getgrav/grav-theme-error), [Problems](https://github.com/getgrav/grav-plugin-problems), [Email](https://github.com/getgrav/grav-plugin-email) and [Form](https://github.com/getgrav/grav-plugin-form) plugins.